Changelog

 vi /etc/config/network

-file, let’s add the following lan_bat0
+At the bottom of the /etc/config/network file, let’s add the following two stanzas:

-config interface 'lan_bat0'
+config interface 'default'

 option proto 'static'

-option ipaddr '192.168.10.1' #static addr for this gateway on the 192.168.10.0/24 net
+option ipaddr '192.168.10.1' ##static address on the new 192.168.10.0/24 network pool

 option netmask '255.255.255.0'

-# list dns '1.1.1.1' #uncomment to enable cloudflare dns server instead
+list dns '1.1.1.1' ##comment out to enable cloudflare dns

-list dns '8.8.8.8' #google dns server
+list dns '8.8.8.8' ##comment out to disable google dns

 Save the file and exit it.